Reviewing Life Experiences

 Jump ahead to:

 How you can successfully work from home sounds so easy but it isn’t.
 People imagine you can jump out of bed, grab a cup of coffee and jump on your laptop and start your day.
 That won’t work for anyone and it will only end up making you frustrated and putting you under pressure.
 You need to have a strategy in place, you need to be organised and determined to stick with your strategy.

 With the COVID-19 virus outbreak, we are all learning new ways of doing things.
 New ways of working.
 The following tips are to help you stay focused so that you can successfully work from home.

 One secret of successfully working from home is to schedule your day.
 The first thing I do when I log into my work laptop is to go to my calendar.

 I review what is on my calendar for that day.
-That could be an online conference, a report that needs to be completed on that day. deadlines are good for us too, it helps to successfully work from home.
+That could be an online conference or a report that needs to be completed on that day. deadlines are good for us too, it helps to work successfully from home.

-If I was in the office I would take my lunch break at 13:30 and although I am working from home I still put in my calendar “Lunch” from 13:30 until 14:00.
+If I were in the office I would take my lunch break at 13:30 and although I am working from home I still put in my calendar “Lunch” from 13:30 until 14:00.
 Why do I do that?
 It isn’t just to remind me that it is time to eat, though sometimes I have found I need that reminder.
-It also so that my colleagues that can see my calendar what I am doing at that time.
+It is also so that my colleagues can see my calendar and what I am doing at that time.